-Restoring Sun and Water Damage
+Document Restoration from Sun and Water Damage

 Sun and light damage is more than just leaving a document in direct sunlight for more than an hour.
-When you break it down, different kinds of light, such as ultraviolet light, can hasten the discolouring or fading of your documents and causing near irreversible damage.
+When you break it down, different kinds of light, such as ultraviolet light, can hasten the discolouring or fading of your documents and cause near irreversible damage.

 If you’re looking to restore documents plagued with sun and/or water damage, try the following:

 - Paper repair.
 Sometimes, extensive sun exposure can break down the fibres of a document and leave it thin and more vulnerable to further damage.
 Consider repairing these tears as soon as you can.
 Some archivists use a particular Japanese paper called kozo that can bind the fibres together with the additional use of a paste.